 Subheads to delineate the sections of the paper are welcome, but they must fit within one journal column.
 First-level heads should be no more than 27 characters, and second-level heads no more than 50 characters.
 Third-level subheads may be used if the text merits; these are run-in clauses, in italics and preceded by bullets.

-While all data and factual observations need a reference, reference lists are not meant to be bibliographies; they should indicate that you are familiar with the literature relevant to the topic.
-Most authors make do with 10–30 references.
-Perspectives on Sexual and Reproductive Health follows a reference style based on the citation-sequence system of the Council of Science Editors.
-References are numbered in the text, and are listed in numerical order at the conclusion of the article; they may be typed separately or “embedded” as endnotes using an automatic numbering function.
+While all data and factual observations need a reference, reference lists are not meant to be bibliographies; they should indicate that you are familiar with the relevant literature.
+Perspectives follows a reference style based on the citation-sequence system of the Council of Science Editors.
+References are numbered in the text and are listed in numerical order at the conclusion of the article; they may be typed separately or “embedded” as endnotes using an automatic numbering function.
 A reference may contain only one citation.
 When a source is cited more than once, the same reference number is used each time.
 We have software that will format references to journal articles.
 For other types of material, authors are required to provide properly formatted references; use any recent issue of the journal as a guide.

 Acknowledgments should include funding information, as well as any employment, appointments or financial arrangements that might be perceived as a conflict of interest.
 Acknowledgments should not be used to thank anonymous reviewers, study participants or coworkers who provided no special technical or intellectual expertise.

 The journal contains a number of sections to which you may submit your manuscript or to which it may be assigned by the editors.
 The majority of submissions appear in the “Articles” category.
 Articles deal with never-before-published data or analyses of a research endeavor, survey, program evaluation or academic exercise.
-Articles should contain all the standard elements: abstract (of no more than 250 words), introduction, methodology, results and discussion.
-Extensive literature reviews are not needed for our specialized audience.
-The abstract summarizes key data; therefore, the results should not be summarized again in the discussion.
-Rather, you should draw conclusions about what the results mean for the field and what specific and practical applications can be made of them.
-A word count is mandatory; we look unfavorably upon articles of more than 6,000 words (not including references and footnotes).
+Articles contain the following standard elements: structured abstract of no more than 250 words (see any issue of the journal as a guide to structuring the abstract), introduction, methodology, results and discussion.
+Extensive literature reviews are not needed for our audience.
+The abstract summarizes key data; therefore, the results should not be summarized extensively again in the article’s Discussion section.
+Rather, use the Discussion to draw conclusions about what the results mean for the field, what specific and practical applications can be made of them, and how future work might build on them to achieve particular goals.
+A word count is mandatory; we look unfavorably upon articles of more than 6,000 words (including the abstract, but not the references and footnotes).

-“Special Reports” cover a wide range of issues; for example, they may present an in-depth discussion of policy issues relevant to sexuality education, summarize a global conference on maternal mortality, evaluate the adequacy of postabortion contraceptive services or investigate the status of research on a new contraceptive method.
-Special Reports stop at 4,500 words, do not have abstracts, forgo tables, usually do not contain the standard elements of an article and often are accepted on the basis of the editors’ judgment only.
+“Special Reports” cover a wide range of issues; for example, they may present an in-depth discussion of policy issues relevant to sex education, summarize a global conference on maternal mortality, evaluate the adequacy of postabortion contraceptive services or investigate the status of research on a new contraceptive method.
+Special Reports stop at 4,500 words (excluding references and footnotes), do not have abstracts or tables, usually do not contain the standard elements of an article and often are accepted on the basis of the editors’ judgment only.

 “Viewpoints” follow no specific guidelines and are as individual as the opinions of the people who write them.
 They are not subjected to peer review, and acceptance is based solely on whether the editors think the opinion is worth airing and the case is cogently made.
-Viewpoints should be no more than 3,500 words.
+Viewpoints should be no more than 3,500 words (excluding references and footnotes).

 We welcome “Letters to the Editor.”
 They should support or take issue with material published in the journal or present some other observation that can be made in 1,200 words or less.
 Letters are usually sent to the first author of the original paper for a rejoinder, to be published with the letter.